LIFE STORY

 4 Leftwing Factionalism

-So why the seeming turnaround?
-Why has the moderately-minded Japanese electorate allowed conservative, or even Rightwing, governments to come out on top ever since?
+So why has the moderately-minded Japanese electorate allowed conservative, or even Rightwing, governments to gain power ever since?

 One reason is the factionalism of the ideologically-minded Left.

-The 1960 split of the mid-road, sometimes Rightist, Democratic Socialist Party away from the more leftist Socialist Party badly weakened progressive forces in Japan.
+The 1960 split of the mid-road Democratic Socialist Party away from the more leftist Socialist Party badly weakened progressive forces in Japan.
 As Wikipedia notes: ‘Declassified United States government documents later revealed that covert CIA funding had also helped encourage the founding of this breakaway party’.

-Even after the split, the Socialists would have been able to form a government if it could cooperate with the then powerful Communist Party.
+Even after the split, the Socialists would have been able to form a government if they could cooperate with the then powerful Communist Party.
 But once again, factional differences said no.

 In election after election, electorate after electorate, the results would be roughly the same story: LDP (35 percent of the vote), Socialists (25 percent), Communist (20), Democratic Socialists (15), Others ( around 5).